 One of the most striking features of Moscatel is its aromatic profile.
 The grape emits a captivating blend of floral, citrus, and grape aromas.
 These scents can be quite intense and fragrant, making Moscatel wines instantly recognizable.

 When it comes to winemaking, Moscatel grapes are often left on the vine until they reach high sugar levels, which contributes to the grape's natural sweetness.
 This makes it an excellent choice for producing fortified wines.
-Fortification involves adding grape or to the during fermentation, which stops the fermentation process and leaves residual sugar in the finished product.
+Fortification involves adding grape spirits or brandy to the wine during fermentation, which stops the fermentation process and leaves residual sugar in the finished product.

 In Portugal, there are two renowned regions for the production of fortified Moscatel wines: the Douro and the Setubal Peninsula.
 Each region brings its own unique terroir and winemaking traditions to the table, resulting in distinct styles of Moscatel.